slqdk/NoteControl/docs/frontend.md

 Links".
 The dropdown communicates with the page via window `CustomEvent`s — no shared context.

+### Dashboards and viewers

+The dashboards UI is **hidden entirely for viewer-role vaults**:

+- The tree's Dashboards section is not rendered (the section heading and per-dashboard rows both disappear; Assignments tightens up against the rail header).
+- The topbar's **Widgets+** dropdown is suppressed.
+- Opening a viewer-role vault lands on the **folder root** rather than a dashboard. `VaultListPage`'s auto-redirect picks `/vaults/{id}` over `/vaults/{id}/startpage` when the picked vault's `myRole === 'viewer'`; `StartpagePage` itself also redirects viewers to the folder root before fetching the dashboards config; `DashboardPage` defence-in-depths the same redirect at the route level (covering direct URL hits, bookmarks made when the user previously had higher role, links from teammates).

+Editors and owners see the dashboards section as before.

 ## Sticky notes

 Sticky notes only exist inside Task areas on the startpage.